Desert, mountains, and beach: South Morocco

-This trip will take you to some of Morocco’s most impressive landscapes and places.
-We will start in vibrant Marrakech, walk throught the High Atlas mountains, ride on a camel through the Sahara Desert.
-Camp in the desert and count the stars.
-Wander through UNESCO world heritage Ait Benhaddou (also known from Game of Thrones) and enjoy the relaxed coastal town Essaouira.
+The Desert, Mountains, and beach: South Morocco trip will take you to some of Morocco’s most impressive landscapes and places including the desert, mountains, and beach of South Morocco.
+We will start in vibrant Marrakech, walk through the High Atlas mountains, ride on a camel through the Sahara Desert.
+At night we camp in the desert and count the stars.
+Later on, we wander through UNESCO world heritage Ait Benhaddou (also known from the series Game of Thrones) and enjoy the relaxed coastal town Essaouira.
 Completed with wandering through the old streets of Marrakech and Taroudannt, delicious Moroccan food en the Moroccan hospitality.
-This will be a trip to remember!
+Desert, mountains, and beach: South Morocco will be a trip to remember!

 Day 1 – Marrakech

-Welcome in Morocco!
+Welcome to Morocco!
 If you arrive at Marrakech Menara Airport we will welcome you at the airport and transfer you to a comfortable hotel.
 Or (if you’re already in Morocco) we will provide you the hotel details and we will meet you at the hotel.
-The rest of the day you have free-time to discover the impressive ‘red city’ Marrakech.
+The rest of the day you have free time to discover the impressive ‘red city’ Marrakech.

-After a good night sleep we will leave Marrakech and drive with our own mini-bus to Imlil village (2 hours drive).
+After a good night’s sleep, we will leave Marrakech and drive with our own mini-bus to Imlil village (2 hours drive).
 From there on we will walk for about 1 hour to the village Aroumd.
 Your luggage will be packed on mules that will accompany us during the walk.
 The muleteers will take care of them.
 If the walking is too much you can ride on a mule yourself.
-You’ll spend the night in a gite (rural Moroccan home), with great views of Mount Toubkal.
+You’ll spend the night in a gite (rural Moroccan home), with great views of the overwhelming Mount Toubkal.

 Day 3 – Ait Benhaddou

 Today after breakfast we will drive to Ait Benhaddou.
-In the old days the fortified kasbah Ait Benhaddou was a trading place on the Sahara routes.
-Nowadays it’s a UNESCO world heritage and location for movies like The Gladiator and the series Game of Thones.
-We will roam through it’s small streets and experience a glimpse of history.
+In the old days, the fortified kasbah Ait Benhaddou was a trading place on the Sahara routes.
+Nowadays it’s a UNESCO world heritage and location for movies like The Gladiator and the series Game of Thrones.
+We will roam through its small streets and experience a glimpse of history.
 We will stay in a hotel nearby.

 Day 4 – Zagora

-We will drive to Zagora, in the direction of the Sahara; a 5 hours drive today.
+The journey will continue with the ride to Zagora today, This will bring us in the direction of the Sahara desert; a 5 hours drive today.
 Because we have the comfort of our own mini-bus we can stop wherever we want.
-For example to admire the view and take pictures or to stretch the legs, drink some Moroccan tea and check the souvernirs that are being sold along the road.
+For example to admire the view and take pictures or to stretch the legs, drink some Moroccan tea and check the souvenirs that are being sold along the road.

-We will a stop at the film location of Ouarzazate along the way.
-It’s fascinating to see all film sets and stroll from ancient Egypt to the narrow streets of Jerusalem.
-Afterwards we’ll continue our journey through the Draa Valley to Zagora, and take a stroll through the palm groves, explore the kazbahs and wander around the surrounding countryside.
+We will also stop at the film location of Ouarzazate along the way.
+It’s fascinating to see all the film sets and stroll from ancient Egypt to the narrow streets of Jerusalem.
+Afterward, we’ll continue our journey through the Draa Valley to Zagora, and take a stroll through the palm groves, explore the kasbahs and wander around the surrounding countryside.
 We will stay in a hotel in Zagora.

 Today we will continue the trip and make a stop at Tamegroute.
+Tamegroute is known for its famous green pottery.
 Here we will visit an old library and the underground Kasbah.
-We will continue the drive till end of the road at the frontier town of M’Hamid (about 1 hour drive).
+We will continue the drive till the end of the road at the frontier town of M’Hamid (about a 1-hour drive).
 From here take a short camel ride through the dunes, where you’ll jump into 4WD vehicles.

 We will reach the Erg Chigaga dunes in the late afternoon.
-We will spend the night in a fairly basic camp (bedding, mattresses and toilet facilities).
-During the winter months of November to March it can get very cold at night, so it’s a good idea to bring base layers and a warm sleeping bag.
+Tonight we will spend the night in a fairly basic camp (bedding, mattresses, and toilet facilities).
+During the winter months of November to March, it can get very cold at night, so it’s a good idea to bring base layers and a warm sleeping bag.
 Over here you can count the stars in the desert night until you fall asleep.

 Day 6 – Taroudannt

 We’ll start early this morning to witness the breathtaking sunrise in the Sahara desert.
-After this beautiful experience we’ll take a 6 hour drive to Taroudannt.
-Taroudant is also known as ‘little Marrakech’, wondering through the narrows streets of the medina and visiting the souks will make you understand why.
-The riad (Moroccan guest house) tonight is 45 kilometres outside of Taroudannt and has a pool and a steamed bath (hammam) where you can relax and enjoy.
+After this beautiful experience, we’ll take a 6-hour drive to Taroudannt.
+Taroudant is also known as ‘little Marrakech’ and with good reasons!
+It has the same charm and atmosphere as Marrakech but is smaller and less know, which makes it a more authentic place.
+You will enjoy wandering through the narrows streets of the medina and visiting the souks.
+The riad (Moroccan guest house) tonight is 45 kilometers outside of Taroudannt and has a pool and a steamed bath (hammam) where you can relax and enjoy.

-In the morning we will explore Taroudannt and ride in our bus out of the High Atlas mountains.
-We will go to the coast; to Essaouira (a 5 hour drive).
+We will start today by exploring beautiful, picturesque Taroudannt and after that ride on our bus out of the High Atlas mountains.
+We will go to the coast; to Essaouira (a 5-hour drive).
 This laidback artists’ town is a former Portuguese trading colony and was once home to sizeable British and Jewish populations.
 We will arrive in the early evening.
 So you can enjoy a dinner with fresh fish or some other delicious Moroccan food.
 Our stay will be in a riad.

 Day 8 – Essaouira

-In the morning we will do a guided city tour to discover beautiful Essaouira and it’s rich history.
-In the afternoon you will have free-time to enjoy and relax roaming though the city or relaxing at the beach.
+Rise and shine to do a guided city tour to discover beautiful Essaouira and its rich history.
+This small city oozes history and cultural heritage.
+In the afternoon you will have free time to enjoy and relax roaming through the city or relaxing at the beach.

 Day 9 – Marrakech

-In the morning you will have free-time to enjoy Essaouira and buy your last souvernirs over there.
+In the morning you will have free time to enjoy Essaouira and buy your last souvenirs over there.
 In the afternoon we will return to bustling Marrakech (a 3 hours drive).
 Time for the last dinner with the group.
-The night will be spend in a hotel in Marrakech.
+The night will be spent in a hotel in Marrakech.

 Day 10 – Marrakech

-Alas, the last day of your trip with us.
-You will have free-time in Marrakech and we will bring you to the airport for your flight home.
-Or -if you want to- you have the option to book extra nights and spend some more time in magical Morocco
+Alas, the last day of your Desert, Mountains, and beach: South Morocco trip with us.
+You will have free time in Marrakech and we will bring you to the airport for your flight home.
+Or -if you want to-you have the option to book extra nights and spend some more time in magical Morocco

 - Full Escort: Fully escorted by Hassan (your local guide)